rccarlin/499hw2/Dataset_eval.md

   performing gender analogies.
 - "gutenbergtm" should NOT be here if we wanted the dataset to be just the books.
 Even if this was a word, what would the point of training on it be?
 Is this going to ever be an in vivo question?
-Is the context of this word ever going to  (it always happens 56 times)?
+Is the context of this word ever going to change (it always happens 56 times)?
 I feel like this is a sign that some word vectors may be rigged if said word is a part of the legal/ non-book stuff on each file.
 "Copyright" and "agreement" both appear 499 times, suggesting they may only appear together and never apart (though I would have thought "agreement" could find other contexts).
   "wwwgutenbergorg" happens 5 times a book.
-- "Monte" is in roughly the top 300, but only appears in 3 books (174, 1184, 64317), so maybe The Count of Monte Cristo *was* too powerful
+- "Monte" is in roughly the top 300, but only appears in 3 books (174, 1184, 64317), so maybe The Count of Monte Cristo *was* too powerful for this data set
 - War and Peace singlehandedly got at lest one word on the list ("historians")
 - "td," "tr," and "div" only appear in the code "books" so I guess they were long enough files to push nonsense into the model.